 Diversity and inclusion

 Diversity relates to sex, gender, age, language, ethnicity, cultural background, disability, sexual orientation, intersex status, religious beliefs, educational level, professional skills, work experience, socio-economic background, career obligations and/or other factors that make us unique.
 An employee's family, carer and other responsibilities, and the need to balance these with work, also contributes to the diversity of our workforce.
-We take an intersectional approach to diversity and inclusion, and recognise people may identify with multiple diversity groups.
+We take an intersectional approach to diversity and recognise people may identify with multiple diversity groups.

 The objectives of the department's diversity and inclusion program are:

 - to draw on diversity and inclusion in undertaking our core business more effectively

 - to remove barriers and ensure workplace equity